alexZielonko/sat-scan/README.md

+> [!IMPORTANT]
+> 👋 Welcome!
+>
+> This is documentation for my "CSCA 5028: Applications of Software Architecture for Big Data" final project submission at the University of Colorado Boulder.
+>
+> This readme provides an overview of relevant development details.
+See this project's [Final Report](report/final-report.md) for a more in-depth discussion of the technical considerations.

 # CSCA 5028 Final Project: 🛰️ Sat Scan

 **Sat Scan** helps users discover recently launched satellites and unidentified space objects.